iblai/ibl-edx-third-party-auth-app/README.md

 - Set the client type to `Confidential (Web Applications)`
 - Click Save

+### Optional Settings
+The following settings are added in order to support redirecting to a default backend provider's end session endpoint.

+See [here](https://openid.net/specs/openid-connect-session-1_0.html#RedirectionAfterLogout) for more information (section 5 and 5.1).

+- `TPA_LOGOUT_PROVIDER` = 'keycloak'
+    - If not set, the default logout behavior is maintained
+    - Default: `None`
+    - If set to a backend name, it will retrieve that provider for the current site and then attempt to redirect to the value in that providers `other_settings['END_SESSION_URL']` endpoint after performing normal logout

+If there is no `END_SESSINO_URL` entry on the provider, default logout behavior will be performd.

+These values are only relevant if `TPA_LOGOUT_PROVIDER` is set to a backend name.
+These settings will control a query string that can be appended to the end session url and provide a redirect after loggout out of the OP.

+Query string format: `<TPA_POST_LOGOUT_REDIRECT_FIELD>=<TPA_POST_LOGOUT_REDIRECT_URL>`

+- `TPA_POST_LOGOUT_REDIRECT_FIELD` = 'redirect_uri`
+    - Query string field name for post logout redirect from OP
+    - Default: `redirect_uri`
+- `TPA_POST_LOGOUT_REDIRECT_URL` = 'https://your.domain.com'
+    - Url for post logout redirect from OP
+    - Default: `current_site`
+    - If set to `None`, then no redirect URI query string will be added to the end session endpoint

 ## API
 In order to use the API, your client must first obtain an access token for the client you created in the previous step, [above](#oauth2-setup).
 Once you have obtained the access token, use it with the `Authorization: Bearer <token>` header to access the API.